Sourcerers-Ops/OSO/styles.md

 #### Introduction

+{
-{The introduction should give a complete but brief description of the document’s purpose and contents in paragraph format, as well as any requisite reading to understand the document.}
+The introduction should give a complete but brief description of the document’s purpose and contents in paragraph format, as well as any requisite reading to understand the document.

+}

 #### Table of Contents